RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Services.md

-ProtoBuf.js also allows you to define RPC services while it does not limit you to a specific RPC implementation.
-You are free to implement it on your own using your favourite framework for the job.
+ProtoBuf.js also allows you to define [services](https://developers.google.com/protocol-buffers/docs/proto#services) while it does not limit you to a specific RPC implementation.
+You are free to implement it on your own using your favourite framework for the job, e.g. jQuery's AJAX functionality or WebSockets.

 **Requirements:** ProtoBuf.js >= 1.2.0